Summary of Significant Accounting Policies

 Property and Equipment

 Property and equipment consists of manufacturing equipment, factory equipment, furniture and fixtures, leasehold improvements and tooling costs.
-These assets are recorded at cost and are being depreciated on the straight-line basis over estimated lives of two to seven years.
-Leasehold improvements are being depreciated over their useful life or the term of the related lease, whichever is shorter.
+These assets are recorded at cost and are being amortized on the straight-line basis over estimated lives of two to seven years.
+Leasehold improvements are being amortized over their useful life or the term of the related lease, whichever is shorter.
 Repair and maintenance expenditures, which do not result in improvements, are charged to expense as incurred.

 The Companys long-lived assets consisted of property and equipment and are reviewed for impairment in accordance with the guidance of FASB ASC Topic, 360, Property, Plant and Equipment, and FASB ASC Topic 205, Presentation of Financial Statements.
 The Company tests for impairment losses on long-lived assets used in operations whenever events or changes in circumstances indicate the carrying amount of the asset may not be recoverable.
 Recoverability of an asset to be held and used is measured by a comparison of the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the asset.
 If such assets are considered to be impaired, the impairment to be recognized is measured by the amount by which the carrying value of the asset exceeds its fair value.
 Impairment evaluations involve managements estimates on asset useful lives and future cash flows.
 Actual useful lives and cash flows could be different from those estimated by management which could have a material effect on our reporting results and financial positions.
 Fair value is determined through various valuation techniques including discounted cash flow models, quoted market values and third-party independent appraisals, as considered necessary.
-As of September 30, 2015 and December 31, 2014, the Company had not experienced impairment losses on its long-lived assets.
+Through December 31, 2014, the Company had not experienced impairment losses on its long-lived assets.
 However, there can be no assurances that the demand for the Companys products and services will continue, which could result in an impairment of long-lived assets in the future.

-Sales revenue consists of amounts earned from customers through the sale of its primary products, the TurboMill and the SolarMill, power generation devices which use alternative energy sources, primarily wind, to generate electricity.
+Sales revenue consists of amounts earned from customers through the sale of its primary products, the TurboMill and the SolarMill, power generation devices, which use alternative energy sources, primarily wind, to generate electricity.
 The Company also provides accessory products in support of these devices in the form of mounting equipment, data collection/monitoring equipment, batteries, inverters and various wiring solutions and accessories.

 Sales revenue is recognized when persuasive evidence of an arrangement exists, title to and risk of loss for the product has passed, which is generally when the products are shipped to its customers and collection is reasonably assured.